chuanqisun/htmaa-2025/src/posts/week-02/index.md

 ## Vinyl Cutting

 I found Cricut Maker 3 and Roland GS-24 in the shop.
-Following the threads from online forum, I tried installing the approperiate software for Linux.
-Sadly, none of them works:
+Following threads from online forums, I tried installing the appropriate software for Linux.
+Unfortunately, none of them work:

 1. Several places mentioned [inkcut](https://github.com/inkcut/inkcut).
-The official installation guide works but it does not have the matching device profile for our machines.
+The official installation guide works but it does not have matching device profiles for our machines.
 2. [One forum](https://en.industryarena.com/forum/free-tux-plot-v2-2-vinyl-cutters-engravers-pen-plotters-etc--147178.html) mentioned tux plot, but the [download link](http://securetech-ns.ca/camm-linux.html) is dead.
 3. I managed to download and install Cricut Windows software using [Wine](https://www.winehq.org/) and [Bottles](https://usebottles.com/).
 The software crashes immediately after launch.

-I was about to give up at this point and started considering begging someone to borrow their Windows laptop.
-But to my surprise, Cricut has an iOS app which upon further probing, allows file upload.
-I see hope!
+I was about to give up at this point and started considering asking to borrow someone's Windows laptop.
+However, to my surprise, Cricut has an iOS app which, upon further investigation, allows file upload.
+There was hope!

 ![File upload](./media/app-01.webp)
 **File upload via iOS app**

-Let's give this timeless symbol a try.
-It has two colors.
-My plan is to cut the four pieces separately and assemble them manually.
+Let's test this timeless symbol.
+It has two colors, and my plan is to cut the four pieces separately and assemble them manually.

 ![Yin Yang](./media/Yin_and_Yang_symbol.svg)
 **Yin and Yang ([source](https://en.wikipedia.org/wiki/Yin_and_yang#/media/File:Yin_and_Yang_symbol.svg))**